 Blog

-API Threat Prevention and Comprehensive Protection: Part 3
+API Threat Protection: Part 3 of How to Prevent API Attacks

 API Threat Prevention

-The primary way to keep data as safe as possible involves unified API protection, meaning your organization is able to discover its potential attack surface, detect real-time threats and prevent those threats natively, and in real-time.
-It’s important to not overlook that third step, prevention, especially because some API security products stop short of actually offering countermeasures.
+The proliferation of APIs in the enterprise has brought a new class of cyber threats.
+Organizations without sufficient API protection may find that their APIs have become a preferred attack target beyond even their applications.
+The ideal way to keep data as safe as possible involves unified API protection, meaning your organization is able to discover its potential attack surface, detect real-time threats and prevent those threats natively, in real-time.
+It’s important to not overlook that third step, prevention, especially because most pure-play API security products stop short of actually blocking attacks.

 API threat prevention is such a high priority because of the dire consequences that can result when organizations don’t have adequate defenses in place.
-Common API-related attacks, such as system compromise due to weak authentication, account takeovers and sensitive data exfiltration can lead to regulatory fines, reputation damage and major monetary losses.
+Common API-related attacks, such as system compromise due to weak authentication, account takeovers and sensitive data exfiltration can lead to significant negative consequences.

-With APIs powering so many applications and also attracting so much attention from attackers, it’s vitally important for every company to have a threat prevention strategy in place specifically focusing on API attacks.
+With APIs powering so many applications while also attracting so much attention from attackers, it’s vitally important for every company to have a threat prevention strategy in place specifically focusing on API attacks.
+Without one, organizations risk loss of revenue, brand damage, downtime, skewed sales analytics, and increased infrastructure costs.

-What are the best practices of API threat prevention?
+What are the steps and best practices of API threat prevention?

 Threat prevention encompasses a few different potential responses to harmful traffic.
 As soon as an organization detects an attack targeting its APIs, the security solution should counter the incoming traffic with the appropriate action.
 This could involve:

-A well-configured rules and ML engine can not only ensure every attack is met with the correct response, but it can also prevent false positives, in which legitimate API traffic is blocked.
+A well-configured rules and ML engine can not only ensure every attack is met with the correct response, but it can also dramatically reduce false positives.
 This is an important consideration because so much of a given organization’s data interchange will occur via APIs and attackers are adept at making their malicious actions appear legitimate.
 It’s important to keep the APIs running smoothly while also providing security.

 How do you combine API threat detection with prevention?